Harford County Public Library: Silver Reader

-The Silver Reader, a mobile library vehicle, will begin visiting Senior Centers, Senior Housing, Assisted Living Facilities and Nursing Homes throughout the county later this spring.
+The Silver Reader, a mobile library vehicle, visits senior centers, senior housing, assisted-living facilities and nursing homes throughout the county.

-The vehicle is equipped with a lift so customers in wheelchairs will be able to board the vehicle and choose materials for themselves, with help from library staff if they like.
+The vehicle is equipped with a lift so customers in wheelchairs can board the vehicle and choose materials for themselves, with help from library staff if they like.
 At facilities where some customers may need more assistance, the Silver Reader staff can take materials inside for customers to review and check out.